GabrielTheophilo/ConwaysGame/README_EN-US.md

 ![Print](https://i.imgur.com/uPcmzK8.png)
 ![Print](https://i.imgur.com/pw9oe9w.png)

+ It's proposal is a simple one: The game is not played by a player.
+Between your screen and your chair sits an observer to the game.
+In the game's screen, we randomly select where our cells are born, and then they start interacting with their neighbors.
+They, like us, are social beings, they dont like loliness at all.
+But if the neighborhood gets too crowded...well... lets just say they begin to leave.
 These are the rules:
 1. If a living cell has 0 or 1 neighbors, they die of loliness
 2. If a living cell has exactly 2 or 3 neighbors, they stay alive where they are